mitenjain/marginAlign-tRNA/README.md

-Code to analyse long read mappings, specifically tailored for Oxford Nanopore Reads.
+The marginAlign package can be used to align reads to a reference genome and call single nucleotide variations (SNVs).
+It is specifically tailored for Oxford Nanopore Reads.

+The package comes with two programs: marginAlign, a short read aligner, and marginVar, a program to call single nucleotide variations.

 ### Requirements
 * git
 * python 2.7
-* pysam
-* R 2.15.1 or newer
-* Lattice package for R (http://cran.r-project.org/web/packages/lattice/index.html)

-I'm pondering using virtualenv to eliminate the pysam dependency and allow other packages to be installed, but then you need to have virtualenv installed.

 ### Installation
 To install the code run: